srcole/srcole.github.io/_posts/2017-01-03-osg_python.markdown

 Besides cost, a second major barrier to entry for those who are new to supercomputing (or, specifically, Condor) is the necessary troubleshooting before we can actually run our jobs.
 The purpose of this tutorial is to provide a complete example for running Python jobs on the OSG.
 This example is nontrivial, in that it includes multiple data sets, public libraries (e.g. scipy), private libraries, and analyzing output.
 In complement to this tutorial, the OSG has [tutorials](https://support.opensciencegrid.org/support/solutions/folders/5000260743), [a structured class](https://twiki.opensciencegrid.org/bin/view/Education/UserSchool16Materials), and extremely helpful online support when you get stuck.

+This tutorial goes through the steps of manually connecting to and running commands on the remote server, but see the **Fabfile** section at the bottom for how this can be automated on your local machine.

 ### Step 1.
 Register with OSG

 Sign up for an account at [osgconnect.net](https://osgconnect.net/).
 If someone in your lab has not already started a project on OSG connect, start one [here](https://osgconnect.net/newproject).
 For more help on these steps, see the [OSG tutorials here](https://support.opensciencegrid.org/support/solutions/folders/5000260743).
 This may take a few hours or days to get approved.